 This document is Certification Practice Statement (CPS) which describes the policies on the operation and management of the GSSL Root Certification Authority(hereinafter "GSSL Root CA") and GSSL Certification Authority (hereinafter "GSSL Sub CA" and, together with Root CA, "GSSL CA").
-In detail, it specifies the legal, and technical requirements of certification services to relying parties and Subscribers, which include approval, issuance, renewal, re-key, management, use, validation, and revocation of Certificates.
+In detail, it specifies the legal, and technical requirements of certification services that include approval, issuance, renewal, re-key, management, use, validation, and revocation of Certificates, for relying parties and subscribers.